For daily wit & wisdom, sign up for the Almanac newsletter.

 Asclepias, foxglove, heliopsis, and phlox take 10 to 12 weeks but need to wait until after the last frost to be transplanted.

-When to Plant Annual Flowers
+When to Plant Annual Flowers After the Last Frost

-Annuals are plants that sprout, grow, bloom, and go to seed all in one season and only for one season.
+Annuals are plants that sprout, grow, bloom, and go to seed all within one season and for only one season.
 When winter comes, the plant dies, relying on its many seeds to germinate in the following spring.
 Because of this, most annual flowers are easy to grow from seed, taking about 6 to 8 weeks to grow to a transplantable size, though there are always exceptions to the rule.
 Some seeds may just take longer to germinate, and slower-growing annuals will need to be started earlier.
 (Be sure to read the backs of your seed packets for plant- and variety-specific recommendations!)

 Since most annuals are frost tender, you’ll need to wait until after the last spring frost date to transplant them into your garden.
 Below, you’ll find a table listing common annuals, as well as when to start their seeds and when to plant them outdoors.
 Remember to harden plants off before setting them outside!